nogaems/blog/content/blog/google-echo-chamber.md

 ### Possible non-bias causes of the gender gap in tech​<sup>[3](#note-3)</sup>

-Possible non-bias causes of the gender gap in tech​At Google, we’re regularly told that implicit (unconscious) and explicit biases are holding women back in tech and leadership.
+Possible non-bias causes of the gender gap in tech At Google, we’re regularly told that implicit (unconscious) and explicit biases are holding women back in tech and leadership.
 Of course, men and women experience bias, tech, and the workplace differently and we should be cognizant of this, but it’s far from the whole story.

 On average, men and women biologically differ in many ways.
 These differences aren’t just socially constructed because: